Supply Chain Master Data

 This information is essential for Transportation Management Systems (TMS) and Warehouse Management Systems (WMS) to plan asset utilization efficiently.

-Asset data also forms the foundation for predictive maintenance and condition-based monitoring.
 By linking equipment performance data from IoT sensors with master data attributes, AI-driven systems can predict potential failures and schedule maintenance before disruptions occur.

 This integration ensures that supply chain operations remain uninterrupted and maintenance windows are planned around production and logistics commitments.